 Joyce in Trieste

 From 1905 to 1915, and again in 1919–20, James Joyce and his wife Nora lived in Trieste.
 After staying at Piazza Ponterosso 3 for a month, they moved to the third-floor flat at Via San Nicolò 30.
 He supported himself by teaching English at the Berlitz school where his most famous pupil was the Italian writer Italo Svevo.
 While living here he wrote The Dubliners and A Portrait of the Artist as a Young Man and started work on Ulysses.
 He lived a somewhat peripatetic life and you can visit his many homes and old haunts by picking up the walking-tour guide from the tourist office.
+After staying at Piazza Ponterosso 3 for a month, the Joyces moved to a third-floor flat at Via San Nicolò 30.
 There’s a plaque in Via San Nicolò, and one at Via Bramante 4, quoting the postcard Joyce despatched in 1915 to his brother Stanislaus, whose Irredentist sympathies had landed him in an Austrian internment camp.
 The postcard announced that the first chapter of Ulysses was finished.
 Don’t miss the wry bronze statue of the writer, strolling bemusedly across the little canal bridge of Via Roma.

 A word to the wise: coffee terminology in Trieste is a little different from other parts of Italy, and if you order a cappuccino you will end up with a caffè macchiato – instead you need to ask for a latte macchiato or a caffè latte.